 If your basement is more susceptible to flooding, owning a sump pump is crucial when trying to prevent floods from happening in your basement.
 If you do have a sump pump, it is always a good idea to have an inspection of your sump pump done before springtime.
 You should also make sure that the valve is clear of dirt and debris and any obstructions from discharge line are cleared away.

 We can prepare our homes for potential water damage as much as we want.
 However, disasters can happen when we least expect it, and these situations are never pleasant to deal with.
 If you and your family have to deal with unfortunate water damage in your basement due to flooding, Hays + Sons is here to help whenever you need us.
+We have water damage restoration experts ready to serve you at any of our locations in Indianapolis, Cincinnati, Muncie, Crown Point, Fort Wayne, Lafayette, & Columbus.

 Mold can silently be growing in your home, and you might not know it until it becomes a big headache for you.
 Mold can occur in rooms that have been through any water damage situations from plumbing issues, a leak in your roof or from the results of a flood.
 It can develop behind drywall, underneath carpeting or in wood materials.